ServBay PostgreSQL Troubleshooting Guide

 /Applications/ServBay/backup/postgresql/<version>/

-5. Backup and Restore Issues
+5. Backup and Restoration Issues

 Possible Causes

-- Backup files are damaged or incomplete.
+- Backup files are incomplete or corrupted.

-- Incorrect restore commands or parameters.
+- Incorrect restore command/parameters.

 - Insufficient disk space.